 - Although the initial slashing penalty is greatly reduced (as per above), should a consolidated validator commit a slashable offense, the penalty will be higher than it otherwise would have been.

 - A question here is if the validator is any more likely to be slashed if they consolidate than had they left the validators unconsolidated.
 This is a difficult question and more analysis is likely required.
 For instance, Maxim Merkulov has written an in depth analysis, in addition to a piece written by Dapplion.
+That said, having a greater number of validators, as opposed to one larger, consolidated one, does allow some warning if a slashable event occurs.
+That is, having on validator of many slashed gives an operator the chance to shutdown the others to contain the risk, unlike having one large, consolidated one.

 - On the reward side, validators should be indifferent between consolidation and leaving unconsolidated.